Cabinet list heads to King

 When Pheu Thai announced it was dumping the PPRP, it apparently referred to the Prawit faction.
 The ruling party was inclined to keep the Thamanat faction in cabinet or name individuals linked to the group as cabinet ministers.

-Prime Minister Paetongtarn Shinawatra clarified Pheu Thai's decision to align with the Democrats yesterday, saying the new government needs to maintain its majority in parliament after the PPRP was excluded from the coalition.
+Prime Minister Paetongtarn Shinawatra clarified Pheu Thai's decision to align with the former opposition Democrat Party on Friday, saying the new government needs to maintain its majority in parliament after the PPRP was excluded from the coalition.

 "We need a stable government.
 We need enough support in parliament to push for the passage of laws to address people's problems.
 The Democrats' backing will help us achieve that," she said.